DikshitaDesai/BikeShare-/README.md

 # Reference
 In this project, I have used data provided by Udacity portal.
 I have compared the system usage between three large cities: Chicago, New York City, and Washington, DC.
 Throughout this project I did a lot of googling and used various little pieces of code from places like stackexchange, the python documentation, and quora.
+Initially it was difficult for me to figure out as to how to go about with the process as I'm totally new to coding.
+I decided to view how others have done this project before.
+I first studied these codes https://github.com/xhlow/udacity-bikeshare-project https://github.com/scientificharsha/Udacity-DA_Nanodegree--US-BikeShare https://github.com/philribbens/udacity-bikeshare-project and then went ahead with the project.